Solidarity, social justice and equity

 Pivot

-Pivot is Quebec’s first-ever architectural coop.
-It was co-founded by designers and architects seeking to organize their practices around a transparent, self-managed structure.
+Pivot is Quebec’s first cooperative architecture firm, co-founded by designers and architects seeking to organize their practices around a transparent, self-managed structure.

 https://pivot.coop/